Probing the

 Origins

-We investigate how the unicellular relatives of animals use cell surface receptors to detect extracellular signals and how extracellular signaling impacts choanoflagellate cell biology.
+We investigate how the unicellular relatives of animals use cell surface receptors to detect extracellular signals and how extracellular signaling impacts intracellular choanoflagellate cell biology through connections to the actin cytoskeleton.

 Stay tuned for upcoming publications!